luke-gru/riml/README.md

 ### Riml, a relaxed version of Vimscript

-* The following won't raise a compilation error unless there are multiple *count* variables in scope with different access modifiers.
+* The following won't raise a compilation error unless there are multiple *count* variables in scope with different scope modifiers.

 count = 1                     let s:count = 1
 while count < 5               while s:count < 5